juanicastellan0/laravel-websockets/README.md

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

+To test you must have sqlite3 and php7.2-sqlite3 installed

 ### Security

 If you discover any security related issues, please email marcel@beyondco.de instead of using the issue tracker.